Thomas & Friends: Series 12–21

+Series 22–24

 A twenty-second series of Thomas and Friends consisting of 26 episodes was announced.
 This series saw many changes, such as Edward, Henry and Toby being removed from the Steam Team to make room for two new female steam engines named Nia (Africa) and Rebecca (UK), and the narrator being replaced with Thomas talking to the audience (however, Mark Moraghan, the previous narrator said that he would still work on the series).
-Series 22 is set after Big World!
+Series 22 is set after Thomas & Friends: Big World!
 Big Adventures!, which came out on 20 July 2018.
 It introduces gender-balanced and multicultural characters which was and still is a hot topic amongst fans, and features a new theme tune.
 The series is split into two halves; the first half sees Thomas travelling around the world and visiting India, Australia, and China, while the second half takes place back on the Island of Sodor.
 The series was released on Netflix, Amazon and Hulu in late 2018.

 Thomas & Friends was renewed for a 23rd series which debuted in 2019.

 The 24th series was released in September 2020.
-The series was also the final series animated by Jam Filled Toronto, as well as the last series of the entire original series.
+The series was also the final series animated by Jam Filled Toronto, as well as the final series of the entire original television show.

-A second live-action/animated Thomas & Friends film is in development at Mattel with Marc Forster serving as director.
+A second live-action animated Thomas & Friends film is in development at Mattel Films with Marc Forster serving as director.

 Reboot

-On 12 October 2020, it was announced by Mattel that the series would be rebooted with Thomas & Friends: All Engines Go and that Nelvana would co-produce and animate the series.
-The deal stipulated that 104 11-minute episodes and 2 60-minute specials would be produced, and that the animation would transition from 3D full CGI animation (used since its transition to full CGI in 2009) to 2D animation, with new refreshed redesigns for Thomas and his Friends.
+On 12 October 2020, Mattel announced the series would be rebooted with Thomas & Friends: All Engines Go and that Nelvana would co-produce and animate the series.
+The deal stipulated that 104 11-minute episodes and 2 60-minute specials would be produced, and that the animation would transition from CGI animation to 2D animation, with new redesigns for the characters.
 On 5 February 2021, it was announced that Cartoon Network and Netflix had jointly picked up the broadcast and streaming rights to the series in the United States, respectively.

+On 11 October 2022, Mattel announced that the series was renewed for a third and fourth season, each consisting of 26 episodes and a special.
+On 27 February 2024, it was announced that series 3 would debut on Netflix in the United States.

 Voice cast

 Originally, narrating was used as the only voice in the series until 2008.
-Britt Allcroft thought it essential to convey the episode as a story that would be read from a book at home.
+Britt Allcroft thought that it would be essential to convey the episode as a story that would be read from a book at home.
 Individual voice-over actors were given to both the UK and US dubs of the series, following the switch to full CGI animation in 2009.
 The narrators include Ringo Starr, Michael Angelis, George Carlin, Alec Baldwin, Michael Brandon, Pierce Brosnan, Mark Moraghan, John Hasler, and Joseph May.